 - neither of you has any mental illness or health problem that means you can’t make decisions about your money

-It’s best not to use the ‘simplified’ procedure if you plan to make a claim against your ex-partner for a share of his or her assets, or for regular payments.
+The ‘simplified’ procedure is not the right route if you plan to make a financial claim against your ex-partner for a share of his or her assets, or for regular payments.

 If you’re not sure how to split your finances, it’s worth getting legal advice before using the ‘simplified’ procedure.
 Or, follow the ‘ordinary’ divorce or dissolution procedure.